scrundae/digMoundGame/README.md

 |
 Blazore (dark orange) [EXTREMELY RARE] +100 caches
 # Notice
-Some of the above minerals are not availible in the current version of the game, but will be availible in the next version.
+Some of the above minerals are not availible in the current version of the game, but will be available in the next version.
 # Thank you!
 :-)